KateWenqiZhu/KateWenqiZhu.github.io/_news/annoucement_34.md

 related_posts: false
 ---

-Organized two minisymposia and gave a talk at **ISPM 2025**, focusing on higher-order optimization and polynomial methods.
+Organized two minisymposia and gave a talk at **ICCOPT 2025**, focusing on higher-order optimization and polynomial methods.